shakfu/cyfaust/README.md

     sudo apt install python3-dev cmake libasound2-dev patchelf
     ```

 2. Then (in either case) install the required python packages as follows:

     ```bash
     pip3 install -r requirements
     ```

 3. Run `./scripts/setup_faust.py`:

+    - Manually running this step is not strictly necessary, as the default `make` command will check if `libfaust.a` has been built and it hasn't it will run  `./scripts/setup_faust.py`.

     - This will download faust into the `build` directory, then configure (and patch) it for an interpreter build, build it, and install it into the following (.gitignored) folders in the project directory: